ToastedTiger/CMC-synchronous-motor-controller/README.md

 Application to control synchronous motor written in Visual Basics for Application (VBA).

-Project Done on behalf of Alectrix (Pty) Ltd for Client Sasol
+Project done on behalf of Alectrix (Pty) Ltd for Client Sasol

 Description:
 Application Takes a DCV reading on binary channel 1.
 It will then then output 3-phase voltage and current on VA and IA channels